rjkviegas/fruit-machine/README.md

 ```
 Player intial balance:  10
 Fruit machine initial balance:  100
+Player pays the fee and pulls the lever
+Slots returned are:
 [ 'white', 'white', 'white', 'white' ]
 You hit the jackpot!
 You won all the money in the machine!